pooja-krishan/rideCare/README.md

 - Harnessing the capabilities of vosk, a speech-to-text library, to seamlessly transmute real-time speech into text for predictive analyses.
 - Successfully designing and implementing a comprehensive solution that integrates both hardware and software components to enhance rider safety.

-## Future Trajectory - Advancing SafeRide.ai
+## Future Trajectory - Advancing rideCare
-Our vision for SafeRide.ai encompasses several forward-looking features and advancements, including:
+Our vision for rideCare encompasses several forward-looking features and advancements, including:
 - Implementation of speaker diarization to accurately identify and alert targeted emergency contacts.
 - Construction of an expansive web interface to facilitate seamless data streaming and accessibility.